-The easiest and quickest way to make a sphere is using the 3D feature in Adobe Illustrator.
-If you want to wrap text or image around the sphere, you need to use the classic 3D feature and choose the symbols from Map Art.
+The easiest and quickest way to make a sphere is by using the 3D feature in Adobe Illustrator.
+If you want to wrap text or images around the sphere, you need to use the classic 3D feature and choose the symbols from Map Art.

 The Mesh Tool also creates a cool sphere with a gradient effect, and you get more freedom to play with colors.
 However, it can be hard to get the perfect point when you first started.

 Which method do you like best?About June Escalada